joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 * The widow has a son.

 Additional relationships that are inferred over the course of the song:
-* My father becomes my son.
+* My father is my son.
 * The widow (by marriage to my father) is my daughter and mother.
 * The baby is the brother to my father.
-* The baby becomes my uncle.
+* The baby is my uncle.
-* The baby becomes brother of the widow's daughter.
+* The baby is brother of the widow's daughter.
-*
+* The son (of the widow's daughter) is my grandchild.
+* My wife (widow) is now my grandmother, and I am her grandchild.
+* because I am married to the widow (my grandmother) I am my own grandfather.

 Due to current copyright, the lyrics are not reproduced on this page, however at the time of this writing text, audio, and video versions can be located easily elsewhere on the Internet.